 Our P-W collusion detection is supported by entropy-based trust evaluation, instead of complex graph algorithms like the ones used by the APPLAUS system.
 Therefore, each run of our P-W collusion detection only requires a number of cheap computations.
 It is much more efficient than APPLAUS where a few hundred seconds are needed to run a detection among a few thousands of users.
 The weakness of our detection, however, is that if attackers only launch collusions very infrequently, or if there is a large pool of users that an attacker can choose to collude with, the accuracy may drop significantly.
 Nevertheless, unless trusted infrastructures are deployed at every location, it is always hard to tell if an STP proof is a result of collusion or not.
 Our trust model serves as a good countermeasure so that malicious users are deterred from launching collusions of their own free will or with only a small group of users.
-In the future, we will further examine alternative approaches which could make such collusions impossible to succeed.
-A potential direction is to utilize camera or other sensors on mobile devices and have a prover and a witness jointly create a proof that contains a consistent signature (e.g., a picture) of the location.
+In many cases, people are around with their family members and friends more often, this will inevitably affect people's entropy.
+However, we consider this as a general case for most of the users and thus it is possible to adjust the parameter in Equation 10 to maintain an unshifted trust range.
+We leave the investigation of how exactly such a social pattern affects our trust evaluation as future work.